 Overview

-Neil has deep and varied experience in crisis communications work, having helped clients in healthcare, finance and higher education to prepare for and navigate everything from ransomware attacks to major public health outbreaks.
-After the 9/11 attacks, Neil was selected as an American Political Science Association Congressional Fellow and among the first legislative aides in the U.S. House to work on cybersecurity policy.
+Within his crisis communications work, Neil has helped clients in healthcare, finance and higher education to prepare for and navigate ransomware attacks and other data privacy incidents.
+After the 9/11 attacks, Neil was selected as an American Political Science Association Congressional Fellow and among the first legislative aides in the U.S. House working on cybersecurity policy.
+Neil designed cybersecurity curriculum and tabletop exercises for a global consulting firm, helping Fortune 500 and government security leaders improve their crisis preparedness, detection and response efforts.

 He is also an award-winning documentary filmmaker, having produced the first film featuring survivors from an FBI-run World War II Japanese Internment Camp, as well as other productions featuring the rise of women in politics, the power of bipartisanship and municipal smoking bans.